Tarragona

-During the period of the Roman Empire, Tarraco was one of the most prominent cities of Hispania, as the capital, successively, of the Roman provinces of Hispania Citerior and Hispania Tarraconensis.
+Developed in a favorable location on a coastal hill by ancient Romans in the context of the Second Punic War near a previous Iberian settlement, Tarraco eventually became the gateway for Roman control of the Iberian Peninsula.
+It served as the capital, successively, of the provinces of Hispania Citerior and Hispania Tarraconensis and also became a bishopric seat.
+Urban continuity is presumed to have been the norm in the 8th century following its integration into Al-Andalus.
+The Camp de Tarragona later turned into a borderland, and the city was abandoned by Muslims by the mid 10th century.
+Early Christian repopulation of the city and its hinterland in the 12th century took the form of an autonomous principality, before its 1173 full integration into the Principality of Catalonia and the Crown of Aragon.

 The Archaeological Complex of Tàrraco is a UNESCO World Heritage Site.

 History

-Punic Etymology

-Ta-Aragona in Phoenician language means "the Aragona", the native Iberian term for the Ebro Valley.

-Mythical Origins
+Mythical origins

 One Catalan legend holds that Tarragona was named for Tarraho, eldest son of Tubal in c.
 2407 BC; another (derived from Strabo and Megasthenes) attributes the name to 'Tearcon the Ethiopian', a seventh-century BC pharaoh who campaigned in Spain.
 The real founding date of Tarragona is unknown.

-Theories of Origin
+Theories of origin

 The city's origins trace back to a possible Iberian settlement known as Kesse or Kosse, named after the local Iberian tribe, the Cossetans.
 However, the exact connection of Tarragona to Kesse remains uncertain.
 Scholars such as William Smith suggest that the city may have been established by the Phoenicians, who referred to it as Tarchon.
 According to Samuel Bochart, signifies a citadel.
 The moniker likely stemmed from its location atop a high rock, approximately 75–90 m above sea level; earning it the epithet arce potens Tarraco.
 It was seated on the river Sulcis or Tulcis (modern Francolí), on a bay of the Mare Internum (Mediterranean), between the Pyrenees and the River Iberus (modern Ebro).
 Livy mentions a portus Tarraconis; and according to Eratosthenes it had a naval station or roads (Ναύσταθμον); but Artemidorus Ephesius says with more probability that it had none, and scarcely even an anchoring place; and Strabo himself refers to it as "harbourless" (ἀλίμενος).